elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 > Examples: `name`, `query`

-For single-line string fields we will continue to use the existing simple diff algorithm because:
+For single-line string fields we will continue to use the existing simple diff algorithm, with all non-solvable scenarios in case of conflict, because:

-Reasons why we'll continue to use the simple diff algorithm for single-line string fields:
 - Merging keywords (especially enums) should never be done, because it could generate an invalid value.
 - Changes to a rule's name might indicate some semantical changes to the whole rule (e.g. related to its source data, query/filters logic, etc).
 So, if both Elastic and user changed the name of the same rule, this could be an indication that the two versions of these rule are not compatible with each other, and the changes need to be reviewed by the user.
 Generating a conflict in this case would help the user to pay attention to all the changes.